On view

 2016-1288

 This ceramic pendant alludes to agricultural cycles.
-The human face is that of the maize god; the scrolls flowing from his neck indicate his decapitation.
-The raised ridges at the top of the head and the incised pattern on the back of the object depict a turtle shell.
-In Maya mythology, harvesting maize was envisioned as decapitating the plant.
-The “dead” seed was later planted in the earth, which was likened to a turtle’s shell.
-When the rain god Chahk struck the earth-turtle with his lightning axe, it cracked open, allowing the maize to emerge renewed.
+The human face is that of Jun Ixiim, the maize god; the scrolls flowing from his neck indicate his decapitation, an allusion to Maya cosmovision, in which harvesting maize cobs was envisioned as decapitating the plant.
+The raised ridges at the top of the head and the incised pattern on the back of the object depict a turtle shell, a symbol of the earth, in which the “dead” maize seed would be planted.
+When Chahk, the rain god, struck the turtle-earth with his lightning axe, it cracked open, allowing the maize to emerge anew.

 More About This Object